Sec-ant/zxing-wasm/README.md

 ### `writeBarcodeToImageFile`

-There is currently only 1 function to write barcodes.
+There is only 1 function to write barcodes.
 The first argument of this function is a text string to be encoded and the second argument is a `ZXingWriteOptions`:

 ```ts
 interface ZXingWriteOptions {